 - Paranoia adventure "Send in the Clones".
 The Teela O'Malley clones in the final battle are dangerous opponents.
 However, they can be neutralized by giving them a small mirror, which causes them to primp and fuss with their hair and check their eyeliner and complexion.

-- Warhammer Fantasy and Warhammer 40K: Followers of Slaanesh are the only ones who give any attention to their appearance, and are directly opposed by devotees of Khorne, who are of the brutal, real-men-don't-wear-makeup-or-wash-themselves persuasion (Sigvald the Magnificent has a special rule where his entire unit stops moving so he can admire his reflection on their polished shields).
+- Warhammer and Warhammer 40,000: Followers of Slaanesh are the only ones who give any attention to their appearance, and are directly opposed by devotees of Khorne, who are of the brutal, real-men-don't-wear-makeup-or-wash-themselves persuasion (Sigvald the Magnificent has a special rule where his entire unit stops moving so he can admire his reflection on their polished shields).
 Slaanesh being both male and female (and not always at the same time), many of his champions and up partially hermaphroditic as well.

 - Chrono Cross's Pierre is first met admiring himself in the mirror, and joins your party stating they will be the thorns decorating his lovely rose.
 He turns out to be Miles Gloriosus; a phony and all but useless in combat.
 However, if you get him a complete set of 'Hero' equipment, he becomes Agent Peacock.
 This only works for him.

-- Sonic Lost World has Zeena of the Deadly Six, who largely cares more about doing her nails and makeup than helping her teammates take care of Sonic.
+- Sonic: Lost World has Zeena of the Deadly Six, who largely cares more about doing her nails and makeup than helping her teammates take care of Sonic.
 Sonic, being Sonic, takes the time to mock her about it:

 - Dynasty Warriors has Zhang He, the Ambiguously Gay officer of the Wei kingdom who is comically obsessed with beauty in almost all forms.